 - Make sure you have selected the encoder in your Mews Connector integration

-- Set up your Operator kiosk as usual
+- Set up your Mews kiosk as usual

-- Make sure you have selected the encoder you will use in your Operator integration under Marketplace > My subscriptions > Mews Operator > settings
+- Make sure you have selected the encoder you will use in your Kiosk integration under Marketplace > My subscriptions > Mews Kiosk > settings

-- Make sure you have also selected the encoder in your Operator configurations under your Stay settings
+- Make sure you have also selected the encoder in your Kiosks under your Stay settings